-Sweet potato is high in vitamin A and beta carotene.
-Apple is rich in fiber and vitamin C. Apple & sweet potato can make a wonderful choice for a first food for babies.
-Instead of apple you could use pear along with sweet potato to make this puree.
+Sweet potato is high in vitamin A and beta-carotene.
+Apple is rich in fiber, and vitamin C. Apple & sweet potato can make an excellent choice for the first food for babies.
+Instead of the apple, you could use pear along with sweet potato to make this puree.

 - Apple - 1 medium sized

 - Sterilize the bowls and spoons used for feeding your baby in a vessel with hot water for five minutes and keep it immersed in the same vessel until use.

 - Wash apple and sweet potato in running water well.
 Then peel the skin off from apple and sweet potato with a peeler.
 Then chop them into equal size small cubes.
 Steam the chopped apple & sweet potato pieces in a steamer for 10 minutes.
 You can steam it with Idli steamer plate by adding a cup of water or pressure cook it with a cup of water for two whistles.
 For both steaming and blending, I use

 - Philips Avent Combined Steamer and Blender

 - Once the apple & sweet potato are steamed, it will be soft and transparent.
 Now blend it with little water to a smooth paste in a blender.

 Here is the video of how to make apple sweet potato puree for baby